DALPy-Developers/DALPy/README.md

 # Cormen Lib
-The Cormen-lib module is an insular data structures and algorithms library based on Thomas H. Cormen's *Introduction to Algorithms Third Edition*.
+The Cormen-lib module is an data structures and algorithms library based on Thomas H. Cormen's *Introduction to Algorithms Third Edition*.
 This library was made specifically for administering and grading assignments related to data structure and algorithms in computer science.